Japanese Iraq Reconstruction and Support Group: Deployment

 Iraqi children shake hands with JGSDF soldiers during a reconstruction operation.

 Since the beginning of the war in Iraq, the city of Samawah has continuously been a relatively stable city, in what is probably the most peaceful and sparsely populated province of non-Kurdish Iraq.

 The first elements of the contingent arrived in Kuwait on January 9 and January 17, 2004, after an advance team from the Japanese Air Self-Defense Forces (JASDF) assessed the security situation in Samawah in late December 2003 and to Kuwait for the arrival of other JSDF forces to Iraq.
 The first JGSDF troops arrived at the Dutch military base in Samawah on January 19.

 Prime Minister Koizumi decided on December 8, 2005 to renew the contingent's mandate for another year, despite a poll by the Asahi newspaper which found that 69% of respondents were against renewing the mandate, up from 55% in January.
 A total of nine JIRSG scheduled rotations took place between 2004 and 2006.

-Protection for the unit was provided primarily by Australian and Dutch troops, as the Japanese soldiers were prohibited from engaging Iraqi guerrillas unless they came under fire.
+Protection for the unit was provided primarily by Australian Army and Dutch troops, particularly the Australians as part of the Al Muthanna Task Group, which one of it’s roles was to provide a secure environment for the JIRSG.
+Due to Japanese soldiers being prohibited from engaging Iraqi guerrillas unless they came under fire.
 However, a small number of Japanese Special Forces Group, Western Army Infantry Regiment, and 1st Airborne Brigade soldiers were deployed to provide protection.
 Mortars and rockets were lobbed at the Japanese camp several times, causing no damage or injuries.